Economy of London: Technology

-A growing number of technology companies are based in London, notably in East London Tech City also known as Silicon Roundabout.
+A growing number of technology companies are based in London, notably in East London Tech City, also known as Silicon Roundabout.
 Investment in London's technology sector was $2.28 billion in 2015, 69 per cent higher than the $1.3 billion raised in 2014.
 Since 2010, London-based technology companies have collectively raised $5.2 billion of venture capital funding.
-A report by EY highlighted the importance of London to the UK's FinTech industry in terms of availability of expertise and demand for services.
+A report by Ernst & Young highlighted the importance of London to the UK's FinTech industry in terms of availability of expertise and demand for services.
+London has also been named as the fastest growing technology hub in Europe, having over 100 unique tech companies with a value of $1 billion or more.

 Retail

 London is a major retail centre, and in 2010 had the highest non-food retail sales of any city in the world, with a total spend of around £64.2 billion.
 The UK's fashion industry, centred on London, contributes tens of billions to the economy.

 Manufacturing and construction

-For the 19th and much of the 20th centuries London was a major manufacturing centre (see Manufacturing in London), with over 1.5 million industrial workers in 1960.
+For the 19th and much of the 20th centuries London was a major manufacturing centre, with over 1.5 million industrial workers in 1960.
 Manufacturing suffered dramatic decline from the 1960s on.
 Entire industries have been lost including shipbuilding (which ended in 1912 after hundreds of years with the closure of the Thames Ironworks and Shipbuilding Company), consumer electronics, aircraft manufacture and most of the vehicle construction industry.
 This trend continues, with the loss of the pharmaceutical manufacturing sites of Aesica (formerly Merck Sharp and Dohme) at Ponders End in 2011, and Sanofi-Aventis (originally May & Baker) at Dagenham by 2013.
-Pharmaceutical and biotechnology companies in the United Kingdom still have a presence in London, including the world headquarters of GlaxoSmithKline.
+Pharmaceutical and biotechnology companies in the United Kingdom have a strong presence in London, including the world headquarters of GlaxoSmithKline.